KateSemeniuta/New-project/README.md

-# New-project
+# Next-project
-Here I will be working on my next project!
+Here I will be working on my next project.